-Her father was shot by burglars in 1979 and remained in a coma from then until his death in 1984.
+Her father was shot by burglars in 1979 and remained in a coma until his death in 1984.
 Rev. Jesse Jackson presided over his funeral.

-Franklin claims reports of her mother abandoning the family in 1948 are "an absolute lie".
+Claims reports of her mother abandoning the family in 1948 are "an absolute lie."
 The Franklins separated and the children lived with Rev. Franklin, spending summers with their mother until Mrs. Franklin died in 1952.